magento/devdocs/src/guides/v2.3/extension-dev-guide/security/csrf.md

 included in the request.

 ## Built-in CSRF protection
-There are anti-CSRF measures, like CSRF tokens, built-in within the framework.
+There are anti-CSRF measures, like CSRF tokens, built into the framework.
 Only minimum action is required from developers to make these mechanisms work.

 The framework cannot be sure which controller is intended to change state and thus needs to be protected.
 A developer